agoncal/agoncal-talks/2020-12-Quarkus/README.md

 ### Add Fallback

-* Add fallback extension `mvn quarkus:add-extension -Dextensions="smallrye-fault-tolerance"`
+* In Book, add fallback extension `mvn quarkus:add-extension -Dextensions="smallrye-fault-tolerance"`
 * In `BookResource` copy/paste the method `createAQuarkusBook` and change the name to `fallbackOnCreateAQuarkusBook`
 * Change isbn to `book.isbn = "needs to be set later as the Number microservices is down"`
 * Change `logger.warn("### FallBack !!!
 Book will be created later " + book);`